 Bozeman has been called a "dream town" for good reason: there's the mild climate with 300 sunny days per year, easy access to mountains, arts and culture, and a charming downtown.
 As Montana's largest university, MSU plays a key role in making Bozeman such a hot destination.
 The fact that half of the school's students are out-of-state attests to the attractiveness of studying here.
 As an active research university, MSU makes it easy for undergrads to get involved in original research.
 With so many programs and majors - from traditional liberal arts to specialties like K-12 teaching, to engineering and science specialties (Paleontology, anyone?), your only difficulty at this top Montana university will be choosing what to study.
 There's also an honors college that provides exclusive study and research opportunities for the most motivated MSU students.

 1. Carroll College

 Helena, at the base of the Rocky Mountains, is the capital of Montana and a lovely place to attend college.
-From Carroll, you can walk downtown and have your choice of restaurants, espresso shops, entertainment, and most important – jobs!
+From Carroll, you can walk downtown and have your choice of restaurants, espresso shops, entertainment, and most important - jobs!
 Carroll is a Catholic but ecumenical school committed to serving the Diocese of Helena.
-Volunteerism is a priority: “Service Saturdays” began in 2013 and Carroll has already given thousands of service hours to local organizations.
+Volunteerism is a priority: Carroll's "Service Saturdays" have already given thousands of service hours to local organizations.
 Deeply grounded in its Montana heritage, Carroll uses the surrounding natural environment for student retreats and educational excursions.
 Community living is important at this top Montana college and all students are expected to live on campus.
-Don’t be surprised if the 58% acceptance rate drops as word gets out about this excellent college in Montana.
+Don't be surprised if the 58% acceptance rate drops as word gets out about this excellent college in Montana.